471D38UNNUX/Hello-World-in-Assembly-and-C/Windows x64/Standalone/FASM/README.md

 How to build:
 - Open cmd
+- git clone this repo
 - cd this path
--  fasm ABI.asm/C.asm name.exe
+- fasm ABI.asm/C.asm namefile.exe